 As part of the requirements prescribed in Ohio Revised Code 3313.666, administrators from each school building shall provide the superintendent with a written summary of all substantiated incidents of harassment, intimidation or bullying.

 Adopted by the Board in March 2008, the Forest Hills’ policy on bullying and aggressive forms of behavior is in compliance with House Bill 276 and protects all students from bullying/aggressive behaviors by prohibiting such behavior on school property and during school events or activities regardless of the subject matter, motivation for such behavior and person enacting the behavior.
 "Harassment, intimidation, or bullying" is defined in House Bill 276 as “an intentional written, verbal, or physical act that a student has exhibited toward another particular student more than once.
 The behavior both (1) causes mental or physical harm to the other student; and (2) is sufficiently severe, persistent, or pervasive that it creates an intimidating, threatening, or abusive educational environment for the other student.”
 For more information, including definitions and examples of bullying and aggressive behavior, procedures for reporting bullying and aggressive behavior, and false reports, please refer to Forest Hills’ policy on bullying and aggressive forms of behavior and the parent letter.

 Building administrators provide written summaries of all substantiated incidents of harassment, intimidation and/or bullying.
-Please come back soon for an updated chart of substantiated incident counts.
+To view an updated chart of substantiated incident counts, please click here.

 LIMITED USE OF RESTRAINT AND SECLUSION